MileHacker Logo

 • Cultural Preservation: Support local cultural happenings and artisans directly through purchases.

-• Historical Sites: Treat historical sites with respect; do not touch or remove artifacts, as they are part of Mexico's heritage.
+• Historical Sites: Treat historical sites with respect; do not touch or remove artifacts, because they are part of Mexico's heritage.

 • Respectful Interaction: Learning basic Spanish phrases goes a long way in showing courtesy.